danielleford04/js-challenge-boilerplate-readme-update/README.md

 Feel free to remove routing or upgrade any of the dependencies if you need to.

 Please use the `./sample.csv` file as input into your application.

+## Running this boilerplate

+The app will default to running on localhost:4200.

+You need to have Angular installed on your computer to be able to run the app.
+If you don't have it installed, you can do so with the command ```npm install -g @angular/cli```

+To run the app, enter the command ```ng serve``` in the terminal.
+To run tests, enter ```ng test```.